MinhCT/MinhCT/README.md

 🌱 I’m currently learning
 - C++
 - Inkle's Ink
-- Back to some Data Engineering stuffs (ELT, SQL, dbt, etc.)
+- Data Engineering stuffs (ELT, SQL, dbt, etc.)

 <!--
 **MinhCT/MinhCT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.